How Down Payments Affect Your Mortgage

 A down payment is the first money you put towards the purchase of your home.
 Being able to make a substantial down payment on the purchase of your home will show a lender that you are a serious buyer and that you are less of a risk.
 While there are many options available to home buyers, some of the most attractive interest rates and loan programs are available to home buyers who can put at least 20% down on their mortgage.

 Your down payment should primarily come from you; however there are some people, such as family members, who may provide you with a gift for your down payment.
 There are some home loans, FHA loans, which require as little as 3.5% down on your mortgage.
 However, if you have the ability to make a down payment of at least 20% then you will not be required to have mortgage insurance, which will save you money in the long run.

-If you have any questions about what loan programs are available to you or any other questions regarding your mortgage loan please contact United Home Loans at (708) 531-8388.
+If you have any questions about what loan programs are available to you, contact us below or at 708-531-8388.